crate/crate-benchmarks/README.rst

 Scripts to simply common tasks:

+- compare_measures.py_: compare measures read from two files

-- compare.py_: compare a spec against two different versions of CrateDB.
+- compare_run.py_: compare a spec against two different versions of CrateDB.

 - find_regressions.py_: read benchmark results from a table and compare them for regressions.